 Aunt Nora said we should send out the invitations immediately.
 So Todd and I designed the invitation, entered the list of our friend’s names and their email addresses, and picked ‘Send Immediately.’
 So, now it was official.

 Todd phoned Brian and he said if we helped him he’d bring his Xbox and TV.
-I phoned Scott and he said he’d bring his Wii and his TV, and that his dad would help us set up the TVs and the video games.
+I phoned Scott and he said he’d bring his Wii and his TV, and that his dad and Josh would help us set up the TVs and the video games.

 Todd and I spent the rest of Sunday putting together the playlist of music that would play non-stop in the living room.
 We decided to wait until the evening before the party to set up the ping-pong table in the garage.
 That would depend on the weather.